-This use case is a special case of KCUC-3b, resulting in cryptographic object atributes being sent from an KMS at a CSP to enterprise KMS .
-It is the inverse of use case KCUC-2e.
+This use case is a special case of KCUC-3b, resulting in cryptographic object attributes being sent from an KMS at a CSP to enterprise KMS .
+It is the inverse of use case KCUC-3e.
 It is similar to KCUC-2j, except that the key request is initiated by the tenant admin directly to the CSP KMS.

 This use case entails implications both for what is included in the exported material and how that material is protected.